 The YMCA also developed its own fund-raising capacity, setting up a Heritage Club for major donors and instituting its annual Partner With Youth campaign.
-2003 was a record-breaking year for the Association’s Partner With Youth campaign, raising over $659,000.
+2003 was a record-breaking year for the Association’s Partner With Youth campaign, raising more than $659,000.

 By 2007 the YMCA extended its strategic plan, Healthy Communities 2015, to broaden health and wellness initiatives in our communities.
-One aspect of this plan is PACES, the Program for Active Children Eating Smarter, which addresses the issue of childhood obesity by implementing structured recesses at local elementary schools and providing intervention to educate and activate children as to exercise and nutrition.
+One aspect of this plan, PACES (Program for Active Children Eating Smarter), addresses the issue of childhood obesity by implementing structured recesses at local elementary schools and providing intervention to educate and motivate children with regard to exercise and nutrition.
 The YMCA is also involved with encouraging educational success and is the lead agency for Graduate Our Future, an initiative targeting Forsyth County’s high school with the lowest graduation rate.
 The collaborative effort responds to academic performance, attendance, behavior and familial components affecting students’ success.

 In 2010, the YMCA revitalized its brand, released a refreshed logo and identified three areas of focus: Youth Development, Healthy Living, and Social Responsibility.

 YMCA of Northwest North Carolina merged with the YMCAs of Iredell and Alexander County in 2012.
-The expanded association now serves more than 67,000 members through 14 branches in Alexander, Ashe, Davie, Forsyth, Iredell, Stokes, Surry, Wilkes and Yadkin Counties.
 With the merger, the two branches and satellite branch of the former Iredell County YMCA were renamed to the Statesville Family YMCA, Alexander County Family YMCA and the Barium Springs Family YMCA, respectively.
-The merger also enabled the YMCA of Northwest North Carolina to have a strong national voice in determining the future of Y’s across the country.
+The expanded association now serves more than 67,000 members through 14 branches in Alexander, Ashe, Davie, Forsyth, Iredell, Stokes, Surry, Wilkes, and Yadkin Counties.
+The merger also enabled the YMCA of Northwest North Carolina to have a strong national voice in determining the future of Ys across the country.